datalakehouse/docs/docs/tools/cli/service/flink.rst

   * - ``table_id``
     - The ID of the table to delete

-**Example:** Delete the Flink table with ID ``8b8ac2fe-b6eb-46bc-b327-fb4b84d27276`` belonging to the Aiven for Flink service ``flink-devportal-demo``.
+**Example:** Delete the Flink table with ID ``8b8ac2fe-b6eb-46bc-b327-fb4b84d27276`` belonging to the DLH for Flink service ``flink-docs-demo``.

 ::

-  avn service flink table delete flink-devportal-demo 8b8ac2fe-b6eb-46bc-b327-fb4b84d27276
+  avn service flink table delete flink-docs-demo 8b8ac2fe-b6eb-46bc-b327-fb4b84d27276

 ``avn service flink table get``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Retrieves the definition of an existing Aiven for Apache Flink table.
+Retrieves the definition of an existing DLH for Apache Flink table.

 .. list-table::
   :header-rows: 1